OREL-group/GSoC/2023/READme.md

+## GSoC 2023 is under way!
+Congratulations to R. V. Rajagopalan and Vrushali Vidyapeetham!
+They will be contributing to these projects over the summer of 2023.

 ## GSoC 2023 -> [Apply to our projects here](https://summerofcode.withgoogle.com/) (see you in 2023).
 Reminder: Proposals are due Tuesday April 4th, 2023.
 Please contact us via Slack for any discussion.